russellyoung/regexp-rust/README.md

 **DONE!**

+The last feature has been added: accepting input from stdin or a file.
+It uses mutex to maintain a static string value.
+This may not be the best way to do it - if I were starting over I'd pass a state containing the current string down through the call tree, but retrofitting the working program to do that would have been a real job, and this way works.
+It does have some less than ideal results though - the testing needs to be throttled to run single threaded, and interactive became a little more complicated because it uses RE parsing to parse the command lines as well as the user input.

 It is written and seems to be working.
 Besides standard regular expressions I designed a new regular expression format that is both more general and simpler than "regular" regular expressions.
 This was